 Take me to this resource: Trust the Process: A Case Study in Literacy and CVI, webinar and blog post.

-When our eyes are in a fixed position straight ahead, the area that we see is called a “visual field.”
+When our eyes are in a fixed position straight ahead, the area we see is called a “visual field.”
 Visual field loss happens when a portion of the visual field is absent.
 Children with CVI can have a range of visual field deficits, depending on where the damage or interruption happens in the brain.
 Some kids with CVI have homonymous hemianopia or the loss of half of the visual field on the same side in each eye.

 The Brain Recovery Project developed a resource about vision after hemispherectomy that includes: explanations for how homonymous hemianopia makes reading print difficult, a detailed list of accommodations, modifications, and helpful strategies, what compensatory strategies look like, necessary evaluations, and other helpful resources.
 Even if the cause of your child’s CVI and visual field loss is not a hemispherectomy, this resource can still offer inspiration and creative ideas!